Risks associated with not replacing missing teeth with implants

 Jawbone deterioration

 Your teeth play an important role in the health of your jawbone.
-The roots of your teeth extend down into the jawbone, providing stimulation — this causes your body to constantly repair damaged cells.
+The roots of your teeth extend down into the jawbone, providing stimulation, which causes your body to constantly repair damaged cells.
 Without this stimulation, your body will begin to reabsorb parts of your gums and jawbone over time, leading to changes in the structure of your face.

-If you are interested in learning more about tooth replacement options such as dental implants, please schedule an appointment with Dr. Scott Siemen at Paxton Dental Care by calling (508) 557-2400 today.
+If you are interested in learning more about tooth replacement options such as dental implants, please schedule an appointment with Drs.
+Fadi Farah and Scott Siemen at Paxton Dental Care by calling (508) 557-2400 today.

 Share this article